prachp/ReactTree/readme.md

 You can run it with python simpleHttpServer.
-Command one mac: python -m SimpleHTTPServer
+Command on mac: python -m SimpleHTTPServer

 The demo will be available at http://localhost:8000.